boryanagoncharenko/CssCoco/test.md

  ```
  div.container
  ```
- **Actions**:  Find html tags that are immediate siblings of a class or an id
+ **Actions**:  Find html tags used in conjunction with a class or an id.

  ---
 **Description**: Don’t qualify ID rules with tag names or classes